By Jessica Schembri

 There are so many benefits around cold showers, but the one I want to highlight for you is mental resilience.
 We talk ourselves out of so many things in life, we live in fear around moving out of our comfort zones and so by facing the fear of getting under a running cold shower, you are proving to yourself daily that you are stronger and more resilient than you think!

-My daily ritual takes 1-1.5 hours, depending on the length of my meditation and exercise – I have also made a conscious decision not to look at my phone before my rituals are done.
+I spend 1-1.5 hours on my daily ritual, depending on the length of my meditation and exercise.
+I also don’t look at my phone until I’ve completed my rituals.
 Plus, if I get time in the morning, what I also love to do now is pack my daughter’s lunch and start breakfast before the kids wake up.
 I do this because I find that I am able to be a much more present and loving mother when I’m not in a flustered state.
 I’m one of these chronic multi-taskers who loves, loves, loves to do five things at once.
 If I could do squats, drink coffee, write a blog, and do a post to Instagram all at once…I would!